eth-sri/eth-sri.github.io/_blogposts/mnbab.md

 ### Background: Branch-and-Bound for Neural Network Verification
 Although there are many potential ways to tackle the verification problem, many recent advances in the field can be formulated as a Branch-and-Bound algorithm, as shown in [Branch and Bound for Piecewise Linear Neural Network Verification](https://arxiv.org/pdf/1909.06588.pdf).

 The high-level motivation is the following: the optimization problem in Eq.
-1 would be efficiently solveable if not for the non-linear constraints of the ReLU function.
-Since a ReLU function is piece-wise linear and composed of only two linear functions, we can make a case distinction on a single ReLU node being "active" (input is larger equal 0) or inactive (input is less than 0) and prove the property for each case while only having to deal with a linear constraint.
+1 would be efficiently solvable if not for the non-linear constraints of the ReLU function.
+Since a ReLU function is piece-wise linear and composed of only two linear functions, we can make a case distinction between a single ReLU node being "active" (input $\geq 0$) or inactive (input $< 0$) and prove the property for each case while only having to deal with a linear constraint.

 In the limit case where all ReLU nodes are split, the verification problem has all linear constraints and can be solved efficiently.
-In practice splitting all ReLU nodes would be computationally intractable for all interesting verification problems, since the number of subproblems to be solved in the resulting Branch-and-Bound tree is exponential in the number of ReLU neurons in the network.
+In practice, splitting all ReLU nodes would be computationally intractable for all interesting verification problems since the number of subproblems to be solved in the resulting Branch-and-Bound tree is exponential in the number of ReLU neurons in the network.
 To overcome this, we make use of the fact that if for a subproblem we can find a lower bound to Eq.
 1 that is larger than 0, we do not have to split it any further, and thus prune the Branch-and-Bound tree significantly.

 In pseudo-code the algorithm looks as follows:
 {% highlight python %}